rsapkf/42/docs/github-gitlab-stars.md

 - Interviewing
   - [h5bp/Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.
-  - [yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - 🕸 Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore.
+  - [yangshun/front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore.
   - [jwasham/coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
   - [viraptor/reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
+  - [kdn251/interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.

 - Mac/iOS
   - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS.